dgcameron/adwcml_oow/ml.md

   ![](images/ml/005.1.png)

-- Select the menu in the upper left and select `Notebooks`.
+- Now lets take a look at a pre-built notebook that has more meaningful predictive content.
+Select the menu in the upper left and select `Notebooks`.

   ![](images/ml/006.png)